 6. Wet lawn as a result of too much shade

 Moisture on the lawn can make cutting impossible, as does getting your feet wet as you go through the yard.
-If your yard is shaded, dew on the summer grass may remain on the lawn until late in the afternoon before evaporating.
+If your yard is shaded, dew on the summer grass may remain on the lawn until late afternoon before evaporating.
 Using a reciprocating saw to trim tree limbs might help the lawn get more sunshine.

 The apparent solution to this problem is to prune the branches on your trees to allow more sunshine to reach your lawn.
 This will help dry the wetness from the lawn, but it will also be beneficial to the grass.

 Do you know that your house could be the source of the standing water in your yard?
 The home is the most visible feature of any property, but it is frequently disregarded for grass care.
-If you have too much wetness in your yard, it could indicate that there is a problem with your house.
+If you have too much wetness in your yard, it could indicate a problem with your house.

 How to quickly dry a wet yard